arcondello/docs/glossary.rst

          others leverage CPU and GPU resources.

       Subgraph
-         See subgraph_.
+         See subgraph_ on wikipedia.

          .. _subgraph: https://en.wikipedia.org/wiki/Glossary_of_graph_theory_terms#subgraph

       Working graph
          In a D-Wave QPU, the set of qubits and couplers that are available for computation is known as the working graph.
-The yield of a working graph is typically less than the total number of qubits and couplers that are fabricated and physically present in the QPU.
+The yield of a working graph is typically less than 100% of qubits and couplers that are fabricated and physically present in the QPU.
+See :term:`hardware graph`.